likes-gay/dict/README.md

 ### Frontend

-* Writtern in typescript
+* Written in TypeScript
 * Compiled using the first job in the [GitHub Action](https://github.com/likes-gay/dict/blob/main/.github/workflows/compile.yml)

 ### Backend

-* Writtern in Python
+* Written in Python
-* [FastAPI](https://fastapi.tiangolo.com/) used to run API and serve static files
+* [FastAPI](https://fastapi.tiangolo.com/) used to run the API and serve static files
-* [TinyDB](https://tinydb.readthedocs.io/en/latest/) used to store words
+* [TinyDB](https://tinydb.readthedocs.io/en/latest/) used to store the words

 ### GitHub Actions